-fitnyc.edu/online-learning/
+fitnyc.edu/onlinelearning

-FIT offers over 500 online course sections per year, enabling students with busy schedules to do their coursework on a more flexible schedule.
+FIT offers more than 500 online course sections per year, enabling students with busy schedules to do their coursework on a more flexible schedule.
 In addition, FIT also offers the associate degree in Fashion Business Management and the bachelor's degree in International Trade and Marketing as fully online programs.